Unmanned Experts UAS & Drone Flight Training Courses

 –Introduction to UAV flight – two days

-–Registration for the Part 107 UAG (Commercial Drone) Exam ($150 FAA exam fee is included)
+–A registered seat to take the Part 107 UAG (Commercial Drone) Exam (the $150 FAA exam fee is included)

-–Certificate of Training: Part 107 Academy (can earn $100’s in insurance savings)
+–Certificate of Training: Part 107 Academy (worth $100’s in potential insurance discounts)

-We present the 4 1/2 day Part 107 Academy course in the “Tech Center” area of Denver, Colorado.
-(About half of our students are from the Denver area.
-We hold the classes near a variety of hotels for out-of-town students.)
+The course is presented in the “Tech Center” area of Denver, Colorado, near a cluster of hotels.
+(About half of our students are from out-of-town.)
 There are two days of classroom instruction, two days of flight instruction, and a morning dedicated to taking the 107 test.
 Students finish around 1 PM on Friday.
 More details will be sent upon registration.